Global fluctuations for Multiple Orthogonal Polynomial Ensembles: One-sided band matrices

 which gives the statement. \end{proof}

 This immediately implies the following.

 \begin{corollary} Let $A_1$ and $A_2$ be infinite matrices with only finitely many non-zero entries.
 Then

+for $m\geq 2$. \end{corollary} \begin{proof} Since $A_1$ and $A_2$ have only finitely many entries, we can think of them as finite matrix.
+This means that we can write

-for $m\geq 2$. \end{corollary} \begin{proof} The trace of the left-hand side of \eqref{eq:preBCH} is linear in $t$ for finite matrices.
+Thus, the trace of the left-hand side of \eqref{eq:preBCH} is linear in $t$ for finite matrices.
 Therefore the trace of the coefficients of $t^m$ for $m \geq 2$ on the right-hand side must vanish and this proves the statement. \end{proof}